SajidRaza6392/collectiv-ai-app-chain/README.md

   - writes new transactions (e.g. new proposal, new vote)
   - may provide additional off-chain features (drafts, simulations, AI assistance)

-This turns CollectiVAI into more than „just an app“ –
+This turns CollectiVAI into more than just an app –
 it becomes a **frontend for a dedicated governance blockchain**.

 ### Role of GitHub in the project